Arboreal Categories: An Axiomatic Theory of Resources

-In the general setting, we have an arboreal category $\C$, and another category $\E$, which we think of as the extensional category. \begin{defi} An \emph{arboreal cover} of $\E$ by $\C$ is given by a comonadic adjunction
+In the general setting, we have an arboreal category $\C$, and another category $\E$, which we think of as the extensional category. \begin{defi} An \emph{arboreal cover} of $\E$ by the arboreal category $\C$ is given by a comonadic adjunction

 \end{defi} As for any adjunction, this induces a comonad on $\E$.
 The comonad is $(G, \ve, \delta)$, where $G \coloneqq LR$, $\ve$ is the counit of the adjunction, and $\delta_a\colon LRa \to LRLRa$ is given by $\delta_a \coloneqq L(\eta_{Ra})$, with $\eta$ the unit of the adjunction.
-The comonadicity condition states that the Eilenberg-Moore category of coalgebras for this comonad is isomorphic to $\C$.
+The comonadicity condition states that the comparison functor from $\C$ to the Eilenberg-Moore category of coalgebras for this comonad is an isomorphism.
 The idea is then that we can use the arboreal category $\C$, with its rich process structure and all the associated notions, to study the extensional category $\E$ via the adjunction.
-Both the co-Kleisli category of the comonad, and the full Eilenberg-Moore category, are useful in this regard.
+Both the Kleisli category of the comonad, and the full Eilenberg-Moore category, are useful in this regard.

 We now bring resources into the picture. \begin{defi} Let $\C$ be an arboreal category, with full subcategory of paths $\Cp$.
 We say that $\C$ is \emph{resource-indexed} by a resource parameter $k$ if for all $k > 0$, there is a full subcategory $\Cp^k$ of $\Cp$ closed under embeddings\footnote{ That is, for any embedding $P\emb Q$ in $\C$ with $P,Q$ paths, if $Q\in \Cp^k$ then also $P\in \Cp^k$.
 We shall further assume that each category $\Cp^k$ contains the initial object of $\C$ (which is always a path).} with